 Want to Help?

-Every donation of 1000 Lempiras (US $50) treats one child's dental needs for an entire year.
+A donation of $50 treats one child's dental needs for an entire year.
 This provides students with ongoing education programs for oral health, annual checkups, all needed dental work, fluoride varnish applications three times a year, and a toothbrush.
-We also have a teacher and parent education program to instill proper dental health in children's role models.
+Simultaneously we run teacher and parent education programs to instill proper dental health as children's role models.